taylor-lab/facets-suite/README.md

     The input VCF file should contain polymorphic SNPs, so that FACETS can infer changes in allelic configuration at genomic loci from changes in allele ratios. [dbSNP](https://www.ncbi.nlm.nih.gov/snp/) is a good source for this.
 By default, `snp-pileup` also estimates the read depth in the input BAM files every 50th base.

 - `run-facets-wrapper.R`:\
     This wrapper takes above SNP "pileup" as input and executes the FACETS algorithm.
 The ouputs are in the form of Rdata objects, TXT files, and PNGs of the samples overall copy-number profile.
 The wrapper allows for running FACETS in a two-pass mode, where first a "purity" run estimates the overall segmentation profile, sample purity and ploidy, and subsequently the dipLogR value from this run seeds a "high-sensitivity" run which may detect more focal events.
 To run in the two-pass mode, specify the input arguments prefixed by `purity`.
-The cval (`--purity-cval` and `--cval`) parameters tune the segmentation coarseness.\
+The cval (`--purity-cval` and `--cval`) parameters tune the segmentation coarseness.
+One of --facets2n-lib-path or --facets-lib-path is required to run with either facets2n or facets.\
     Example command:
     ```shell
     run-facets-wrapper.R \